 Note: Use this procedure only under the direction of your next level of support or your hardware service provider.
-During this procedure, you will be powering off the system and removing and reapplying ac power.
+During this procedure, you will be powering off the system, removing ac power and reapplying ac power.

 - 1. Inform anyone using the server that it will be shut down. - 2.
 Stop all applications that are running on the server. - 3.
 Stop the operating system and server by choosing from the following options: - If you have an HMC, shut down all logical partitions and the server.
-For instructions, see "HMC and system power on and power off procedures" on page 43.
-Then continue with step 6 on page 43. - If you do not have an HMC, continue with the next step. - 4.
-Log in to the system as a user with the authority to run the appropriate shutdown command. - 5.
-At the command line, enter one of the following commands: - 42 Hardware Management Console service
+For instructions, see "HMC and system power-on and power-off procedures" on page 51.
+Then continue with step 5 on page 51. - If you do not have an HMC, continue with the next step. - 4.
+Stop the system.
+For instructions, see Stopping a system that is not managed by an HMC or an SDMC.